Skip to main content

 Latest Travel Alert

 The Department of Foreign Affairs is closely monitoring the situation in Ukraine together with our EU and other international partners.
-We advise against all travel to Ukraine.
-We are advising all Irish citizens currently in Ukraine to shelter in a secure place.
-However, citizens should consider leaving Ukraine if they judge it safe to do so, depending on their location and prevailing circumstances.
+The Department strongly advises against all travel to Ukraine, for any purpose.
 More information can be found here.

-If you have crossed into Poland from Ukraine and are in need of assistance, please contact Embassy Warsaw here.
+If you have crossed into Poland from Ukraine and are in need of assistance, please contact the Embassy of Ireland in Warsaw here.

 We encourage all Irish citizens in Poland to register their details with the Embassy and to monitor our social media channels for the latest updates.